Everest Base Camp Trek

 Reaching Everest Base Camp, you’ll be rewarded with a panoramic view of Mt.
 Everest, Nuptse, Pumori, Khumbutse, and the surrounding peaks.
 Standing at the base of the world’s highest mountain is an exhilarating experience.

 During peak seasons, you may encounter expedition teams and climbers preparing for their ascents.
-After taking in the awe-inspiring sights, you’ll retrace our steps back to Gorak Shep for the night.
+After taking in the awe-inspiring sights, you’ll retrace our steps to Gorak Shep for the night.

 Altitude: Kala Patthar (5,555 m), Pheriche (4,240 m)